-Ema ("horse pictures") are wooden plaques used as a gesture of hōnō (act of offering) at shrines and temples to show appreciation.
-Hōnō took place when one had a wish and it came true through divine grace.
-Nowadays, ema are used simply as means to deliver a wish to a god.
+Ema ("horse pictures") are wooden plaques used as a hono (act of offering) at shrines and temples to show appreciation.
+Hono was traditionally given when someone had a wish that was granted through divine grace.
+Nowadays, ema are used simply to deliver a wish to the heavens.

 Until recently, all ema would have a pointy top and bear a picture of a horse.
-They are most often used by students who make a wish to pass entrance exams.
+They were most often used by students who make a wish to pass entrance exams.

-The picture of a horse on ema comes from the old belief that horses were the sacred vehicles used by gods.
+The picture of a horse on the ema plaque comes from the historical belief that horses were the sacred animals used by the gods.

-Since the 8th century in Japan, people started the custom of offering live horses when they made wishes.
-It was believed that gods would make the wishes come true as goriyaku ("blessings") in exchange for the offering of horses.
-However, live horses would burden not only worshipers financially but also shrines and temples, which had to take care of them afterwards.
-That is the reason why they started using life-size horse statues made of wood, clay and metal instead.
+In 8th century Japan, nobles started the custom of offering live horses when they made wishes.
+It was believed that the gods would make the wishes come true as goriyaku ("blessings") in exchange for the offering of horses.
+However, live horses were a burden not only on worshipers, but also shrines and temples, which had to take care of them afterwards.
+That's why they started using life-size horse statues made of wood, clay and metal instead.

-They eventually became pictures of horses on wooden plates, and finally turned into the much more reasonable and convenient ema.
+These eventually became pictures of horses on wooden plates, and finally the much more reasonable and convenient ema.

-The side with the picture is considered the front.
-On the back, people write their wishes and names or initials.
-Not to be greedy, choose just one wish to write on ema.
-Once their wishes have come true, some come back to offer a different type of ema made just to show appreciation to gods while others just express their gratitude in a prayer at the shrine.
+Once their wishes have come true, some come back to offer a different type of ema, made just to show appreciation to gods.
+Others simply express their gratitude through a prayer at the shrine.

 Nowadays, you can find ema in different shapes and designs.
 Instead of pictures of horses, some even have anime characters and unique shapes.

-In Kyotothere is also the Toyokuni Jinja Shrine.
-Enshrined here is Hideyoshi Toyotomi, who started off as a farmer and ended his life as a powerful ruler of the country.
-This shrine is known for hyōtan ema, who are useful to those who wish to get promoted.
-The shape comes from the hyōtan (*1), which Hideyoshi is believed to have worn about the waist and raised it to the sky to signal his victories.
+This shrine is known for hyotan ema, thought to be lucky for those who wish to get promoted.
+They're named for the hyotan gourd, which Hideyoshi is believed to have worn about his waist and raised to the sky to signal his victories.

-There may be many types of wishes people ask to gods.
-By writing them down on ema, their personal goals will become more clear.
-Why not give it a try when you find a perfect ema for your wish?
+By writing their wishes down on an ema, people can make their own personal goals more clear.
+Why not find the perfect ema for your wish?